kewlfft/ansible-aur/README.md

 ## Installing
 ### AUR package
 The [ansible-aur-git](https://aur.archlinux.org/packages/ansible-aur-git) package is available in the AUR.

-Note the module is installed in `/usr/share/ansible/plugins/modules` which is one of the default module library paths.
+Note: The module is installed in `/usr/share/ansible/plugins/modules` which is one of the default module library paths.

 ### Manual installation
 Just clone the *ansible-aur* repository into your user custom-module directory: